kitschmaster/rubyongo/README.md

 Welcome to rubyongo ~ a webshop framework.

 NOTE: This is still alpha software.
-It's under construction, but if you love this idea, please check back soon or join team kitschmaster and contribute!
+It's under construction, but if you love this idea, please check back soon or join [The Manitu Pack](https://manitu.si/page/pack) and contribute!

 ## Installation